 - “Best of” from the above interviews

-Want to share your thought on “Why should interdisciplinary high-risk research on disruptive technologies be supported?” like the speakers above did?
-The following open consultation gives you this possibility:
+Want to discover more opinions on “Why should interdisciplinary high-risk research on disruptive technologies be supported?“, like the speakers above?
+The following open discussion collected inputs from the scientific community:

 Want to join the Twitter stream on the event?
 Use the hashtag #EWEP2018